theomeuwissen/FGla/README.md

 lstfile (optional) contains a list of animal IDs for which the Gla relationship matrix is needed.

-lstFfile (optional) contains a list of animal IDs for which the inbreeding coefficients are needed.
+Flstfile (optional) contains a list of animal IDs for which the inbreeding coefficients are needed.

 Note: the input file names are between " signs which need to be 'protected' by a \\, resulting in the \\" signs.
 Dont include additional spaces.
 If an additional space is included this will be considered the next commandline argument (filenames should not contain spaces).